CovertLab/wcEcoli/docs/misc/add_new_gene.md

     * `protein_half_lives_measured` - Can specify if desired, otherwise will default to average of the other proteins

 With `new_genes_option != 'off'`, `KnowledgeBaseEcoli` uses the information in the new gene subdirectory, which is specified in the command line via `new_genes_option`, to make the addition of the gene to the Ecoli chromosome.
-For example: `python runscripts/manual/runParca.py --new-genes 'gfp'` will add the genes from the `new_genes_data/gfp` subdirectory to the Ecoli chromosome and then run the Parca.
+For example: `python runscripts/manual/runParca.py --new-genes 'gfp'` will add the genes from the `new_genes_data/gfp` subdirectory to the Ecoli chromosome and then run the ParCa.
 Note that even though the gene is added, it will have no expression (i.e. is knocked-out) unless a new expression level and translation efficiency are set using `models/ecoli/sim/variants/new_gene.py`.